Authentic Muhammara Recipe

 Notes

-• Use high-quality walnuts, and make sure they are not rancid or stale.
+• Choose Quality Walnuts: Use high-quality walnuts, and make sure they are not rancid or stale.

-• If you don’t have pomegranate molasses, substitute it with a mixture of fresh lemon juice and honey.
+• Pomegranate Molasses Substitute Hack: If you don’t have pomegranate molasses, you can make some by reducing pomegranate juice, honey, and fresh lemon juice.
+You can also substitute it with a mixture of fresh lemon juice and honey.

-• Muhammara tastes better if you let it rest for a few hours or overnight in the fridge.
+• Let It Rest: Muhammara tastes better if you let it rest for a few hours or overnight in the fridge.
 This will allow the flavors to meld together and develop a deeper taste.

 Keyword Muhammara, Muhammara Dip, Muhammara Recipe, Roasted Red Pepper Dip